sdodlapa/llm_evaluation/QWEN_EVALUATION_TRACKER.md

 - What are the bottlenecks in current setup?

 ### **Task-Specific Performance**
 - Why is math reasoning strong but code generation weak?
+(NEEDS RE-EVALUATION)
 - How can we improve function calling accuracy?
 - What prompt engineering improvements are needed?